-Pamrevlumab (FG-3019) is our fully-human monoclonal antibody that inhibits the activity of CTGF, a central mediator and critical common element of the progression of fibrosis and associated serious diseases.
-We are currently conducting Phase 2 trials in pancreatic cancer and DMD and recently concluded our Phase 2 double-blind trial in IPF.
+Pamrevlumab is our human monoclonal antibody that inhibits the activity of CTGF, a central mediator and critical common element in the progression of fibrotic and fibro-proliferative diseases.
+We are advancing pamrevlumab toward Phase 3 clinical development for the treatment of IPF and locally advanced unresectable pancreatic cancer, and recently received 1-year data from our ongoing Phase 2 trial for DMD.